How to Pack for a Day Hike: Packing List & Tips (2026)

 #9 Mobile phone (in a shock and waterproof case)

 Another one of the day hike essentials, mobile phones are especially useful in case of emergency.
-Your mobile phone should be in a shock and waterproof case so that the phone stays safe and secure even when crossing a river or walking up steep terrain.
-If you decide to carry your phone in a phone holster, you may not need a dedicated shockproof case, as solid models often come with dedicated padding inside to prevent damage to the screen.
+Your mobile phone should be in a shockproof and waterproof case so that the phone stays safe and secure even when crossing a river or walking up steep terrain.
+If you decide to carry your phone in a phone holster, you may not need a dedicated shockproof case, as many solid models include dedicated padding inside to prevent damage to the screen.
 While phone holsters are an excellent choice, ensure that you select one with a smart and effective design, such as the OneTigris ARMOR.

 #10 Toiletries (for good personal hygiene)